JamieBort/Portfolio-Website/Revamp2023.md

   - Add content to the `Connect with Me` section.

+  - Refactor the JavaScript to clean it up.

+  - Clean up the styling.

+  - Clean up the files:

+    - Remove commented code and notes.

 - Other tasks to address; in a different branch.:

   - API related tasks